bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 4 is Out!.md

 ### Properties can be used as parameterless function objects

-Example: in Kotlin <code>String::length</code> is a property, not a function, but it’s convenient to be able to use it where a function is expected, e.g.
+Example: in Kotlin `String::length` is a property, not a function, but it’s convenient to be able to use it where a function is expected, e.g.

 {% raw %}
 <p></p>